lukasroegner/homebridge-nello/README.md

 If you want to see a snapshot image for the video doorbell service please install ffmpeg (See here: https://github.com/KhaosT/homebridge-camera-ffmpeg/wiki)

+When you want to use the video doorbell service you must add a camera accessory over the "Add Accessory" menu and enter the same code you have defined for your Homebridge.

 Add the configuration to your config.json file:

 ```json